The Easiest Way to Make Sweet, Crunchy Pickles

 If you want to make honest to goodness homemade sweet pickles, this video is one of the easier methods.

-Short & Savory Video: Bread & Butter Pickles
+Video: How to Easily Make Bread & Butter Pickles

 If you prefer the real thing and don't mind a little work, the video below is about how to make Bread & Butter pickles.
-It looks pretty simple; easier than some methods that I've seen.
-You might want to take a look anyway, because the guy in it is rather cute!
+It looks pretty simple, and he has a handy dandy tip for you.

 This article is about a simple and easy recipe for sweet, crunchy pickles, with complete instructions and photos (including a secret shortcut).